-For those interested in human animal interaction with birds of prey; wildlife conservation education; wildlife rehabilitation; wildlife care and management.
+For those interested in human-animal interaction with equines; equine care, handling, training and management.

+• Garden Education

-- Equine Education and Interaction - For those interested in human-animal interaction with equines; equine care, handling, training and management. - Garden Education For those interested in horticulture education in a Children's Garden setting; horticultural careers; nature-based education; management of a diverse educational and therapeutic garden.
+For those interested in horticulture education in a Children's Garden setting; horticultural careers; nature-based education; management of a diverse educational and therapeutic garden.